loadsys/CakePHP-Stateless-Auth/README.md

 ## Sample Usage

-In your project's `AppController`, change your `$components` array to use the plugin's Component, but alias it to allow access by the common name:
+In your project's `AppController`, change your `$components` array to use this plugin's StatelessAuthComponent, but alias it to allow access by the common name:

 ```php